inidun/Project-PM-minutes-and-notes/2021_planning_doc.md

 1. Complete and submit one article, on text analysis of UNESCO SSIs: **15 June 2021**
    * Create (and publish?) a jupyter page related to this article
      * _QUESTION_: is this jupyter page a _tool for writing_ the article, or primiarly a way of _showing_ how the work was done?
+     * _ANSWER_: Both!
+But in different ways.
+We should use the newly launched Jupyter pages as one means of working with the SSI corpus.
+Eventually, we may choose to create a specific jupyter page, related to a particular pulbication and designed for public viewing.

 1. Complete text curating of _Courier_
    * Goal: a finalized corpus, ready for machine reading: **15 December 2021**